LLNL/sundials/doc/arkode/guide/source/ARKodeSPRKTable.rst

    Load the :c:type:`ARKodeSPRKTable` structure for the specified method ID.

-   :param id: The ID of the SPRK method.
-One of :ref:`SPRKStorage.id`.
+   :param id: The ID of the SPRK method, see :ref:`Butcher.sprk`.
    :return: :c:type:`ARKodeSPRKTable` structure for the loaded method.

 .. c:function:: ARKodeSPRKTable ARKodeSPRKTable_LoadByName(const char* method)

    Load the :c:type:`ARKodeSPRKTable` structure for the specified method name.

-   :param method: The name of the SPRK method.
-Must be one of :ref:`SPRKStorage.id` but as a string.
+   :param method: The name of the SPRK method, see :ref:`Butcher.sprk`.
    :return: :c:type:`ARKodeSPRKTable` structure for the loaded method.

 .. c:function:: ARKodeSPRKTable ARKodeSPRKTable_Copy(ARKodeSPRKTable sprk_table)